alanstevens/CoreLogging/README.md

 I have followed his recommendation to use an adapter to wrap the framework `Logger`.
 The result is `ICoreLogger` and `CoreLogger`. `ICoreLogger` is easy to mock and test and has the most used logging methods directly on the interface rather than using extension methods.

 ## Static Logger
 While injecting an `ICoreLogger` is neat and testable, putting the interface on every constructor gets old fast.
 I believe Logging should be available everywhere.
 My first solution is a static logger class called `ApplicationLogger`.
-Static classes can be tricky to test. `Application Logger` is safe to call at test time.
+Static classes can be tricky to test. `ApplicationLogger` is safe to call at test time.

 Internally it uses a set of delgates.
-If  `Initialize` is never called, the logging methods are a no-op.
+If  `Initialize` is never called, the logging methods are no-op.
 If you want to verify logging with `ApplicationLogger`, mock an `ICoreLoggerFactory` that returns a mocked `ICoreLogger`.
 Call `ApplicationLogger.Initialize()` with your mocked factory and verify calls to the `ICoreLogger`.

 ## Extension Methods
 This may be one step too far down the rabbit hole for some people.
 Because I want logging to be ambiently available everywhere, I have created a set of extension methods on `object` for the most common logging methods.
 This means you can simply call `this.LogDebug("My message.)`.